 It was the late 60s, and the tutors were probably shuddering at memories of a genre that emerged when war artists, deprived of a subject, became embarrassingly mystical – see Evelyn Dunbar.
 Coldstream, and his follower and our teacher Euan Uglow (see picture), were both excellent painters, now rather forgotten.
 They left underdrawing and grids partly exposed, and reduced landscapes, still lives, fruit and people to flat planes and straight lines.

 We weren’t allowed to paint or draw anything we cared about.
 We weren’t allowed to make political statements, have opinions or convey emotion.
 We had to pretend people were no more interesting than a bunch of flowers or a cabbage.
 The tutors were keen on “objectivity” rather than “subjectivity”.
 They wanted us to look at what we were painting, not to make up what we thought it looked like.
 They hated anything “literary”, like the PreRaphaelites, who were having a moment.
 Paintings should be “painterly”.
+(I was delighted, a few years later, to read an article that called this a dead debate.)
 Other diktats?
 Don’t use a ruler, and “There’s no black in nature”.

 All the best artists have had a thing for pure black.
 (Christian Furr, Times 2019)

 The only portraits we were allowed to like were by Giacometti – ugly, unemotional.
-When we looked at art we weren’t allowed to comment on facial expressions or the story behind them.
+When we looked at art we weren’t allowed to comment on facial expressions or the story behind the picture.

 Jane Rosenberg (court artist) trained in the 1970s, when figurative art was deeply unfashionable at art college.
 “Jane Rosenberg grew up on Long Island in New York and studied art at the University of Buffalo.
 It was the early 1970s and “abstract art was very in.
 My teachers always discouraged me from doing realism.
 They said it’s very passé.”
 She did it furtively.
 “I was a closet portrait artist.
 I would sit at home with a mirror and draw myself.”
 (Will Pavia, Times 2021)